Internal Audit

 Quality Assurance and Improvement Program

-The internal audit activity will maintain a quality assurance and improvement program that covers all aspects of the internal audit activity.
+The internal audit function will maintain a Quality Assurance and Improvement Program that covers all aspects of the internal audit function.
 The program is detailed in the Audit Manual of the Louisiana Tech University Department of Internal Audit.
-The program will include an evaluation of the internal audit activity’s conformance with the Standards and an evaluation of whether internal auditors apply the IIA’s Code of Ethics.
-The program will also assess the efficiency and effectiveness of the internal audit activity and identifies opportunities for improvement.
+The program will include an evaluation of the internal audit function’s conformance with the Standards and an evaluation of whether internal auditors apply the IIA’s Code of Ethics.
+The program will also assess the efficiency and effectiveness of the internal audit function and identifies opportunities for improvement.
 The program will include both internal and external assessments.
-The internal assessments will include ongoing monitoring of the performance of the internal audit activity and periodic self-assessments.
-Act 314 of the 2015 Regular Legislative Session (L.R.S.
-17:3351) which became effective on August 1, 2015, states that any state entity with an appropriation in the general appropriation bill of $30 million or more must establish an Internal Audit function and comply with IIA Standards.
+The internal assessments will include ongoing monitoring of the performance of the internal audit function and periodic self-assessments.
 The Standards provide that external assessments are required to be conducted at least once every five years by a qualified, independent assessor or assessment team from outside the organization.
-Therefore, an external assessment will be required to be completed by July 31, 2020, which is five years from the effective date of Act 314 of 2015.
-The Director of Internal Audit will communicate to senior management and the Board on the internal audit activity’s quality assurance and improvement program, including results of internal assessments (ongoing monitoring and periodic self-assessments) and external assessments.
+The Director of Internal Audit will communicate to senior management and the Audit Committee on the internal audit function’s Quality Assurance and Improvement Program, including results of internal assessments (ongoing monitoring and periodic self-assessments) and external assessments.